SeriousOldMan/Simulator-Controller/README.md

 ### Known issues

-1. Sometimes, the ingame sound volume is not correctly resetted after playing the startup melody.
+1. [Fixed] Sometimes, the ingame sound volume is not correctly resetted after playing the startup melody.
 In those situations, you can use the mixer utility of Windows to bring the volume back up.
-2. Connection between the "Motion Feedback" plugin and *SimFeedback* has stabilty issues.
+2. [Gone] Connection between the "Motion Feedback" plugin and *SimFeedback* has stabilty issues.
 Looks like the root cause is located in the *SFX-100-Streamdeck* extension.

 ### Development